 My mother was very proud of her Padilla/Valdez heritage.
 She often spoke proudly of her great uncles and their importance in shaping the early political climate of New Mexico.
-The Labadies were as important, if not more so in shaping the early New Mexican government.
-More about that later but I come by my political passion honestly.
+The Labadies were as important, if not more so, in shaping the early New Mexican government.
+More about that later but I do come by my political passion honestly.
 I only learned about 2 generations of family history and I am guessing it's because that was all my mom knew about.
 There's no way I would have been able to do all this research without a whole lot of time on my hands, lots of coffee, my trusty little Macintosh laptop with ultra fast internet speed.

 I've always known that "Los Padillas" is a community south west of Albuquerque, New Mexico obviously settled by Padillas but I couldn't connect those Padillas to my family in Puerto de Luna, a few miles to the east.
 This week I discovered "Los Padillas" was settled by my 4th Great-Grandfather Diego de Padilla.
 His grandparents had lived there prior to the 1680 Pueblo Revolt when the indigenous Pueblo people fought back against the Spanish colonizers in the province of Santa Fe de Nuevo Mexico, present day New Mexico.
 400 Spanish people were killed the remaining 2,000 settlers were temporarily driven out of the province.
 This is where the reality of the history strikes a chord with me.
 I now know, from the deepest part of my soul that history does in fact repeat itself and it is our job is to learn from the past and use that knowledge to better our future.
 Our current political climate and division among us is nothing new but it makes much more sense to me because I have a deeper, personal knowledge of the past.